encryption4all/cryptify/README.md

 This section indicates how you can set-up the development environment to test sender verification, for this two Linux terminals are needed.
 The first terminal is to start the docker daemon and the second terminal is to start the cryptify containers that run on the daemon.
-To access cryptify on localhost (or 127.0.0.1) enter the following commands:
+To access cryptify on localhost (or 127.0.0.1) and the mail server on 127.0.0.1:1080 enter the following commands:

 Terminal 1:
 ```
+sudo apt update
 sudo apt-get install docker.io
 sudo apt-get install docker-compose
 sudo dockerd